JakeLmp/SpeechAdaptation/README.md

 ## How to run

-First, open the module's ```PARAMETERS.toml``` file, edit the parameter values to your liking, and *save the file*.
+First, open the package's ```PARAMETERS.toml``` file, edit the parameter values to your liking, and *save the file*.
 Then, run the following command in the terminal:

 ```unix
 python -m MVPA